jittagornp/index-search-javascript/README.md

 when search you will see field 'nameHighligh' (by default) which is html highlight of 'name'.

 - <i>percentSuggest</i> (optional) : default is 60 percent, for tell <i>IndexSearch</i> when search not found,
-<i>IndexSearch</i> will find other suggest keywords which same the keyword search following <i>percentSuggest</i>.
+<i>IndexSearch</i> will find another suggest keywords which same the keyword search following <i>percentSuggest</i>.
-such as you search for 'java2' but not found this keyword in dictionary, it's will find other keyword which same 'java2', result is 'java' because 'java' same 'java2' 75% > 60%(by default). algorithm for compute the same percent of 2 strings can see in http://na5cent.blogspot.com/2013/02/algorithm-for-find-difference.html.
+such as you search for 'java2' but not found this keyword in dictionary, it's will find another keywords which same 'java2', result is 'java' because 'java' same 'java2' 75% > 60%(by default). algorithm for compute the same percent of 2 strings can see in http://na5cent.blogspot.com/2013/02/algorithm-for-find-difference.html.